+Michele, what inspired you to write Praying Through Your Adoption?
 Prayer has always been important to me.
 I turned to God in prayer during our infertility, and I had planned to pray through a pregnancy if that had been God’s plan.
 While adopting our son from Russia, we experienced painful delays and obstacles, such as increased fees and additional paperwork.
 At a particularly low point in the adoption process, I participated in an online prayer vigil that directed me to pray for very specific aspects of adoption – from government officials to waiting children.
 I realized the power of prayer specifically in adoption and saw the need to help other families pray through their adoptions as well.

+How did you come up with the title?
 Becoming an adoptive family is a process.
 First, you make decisions about the type of adoption and the age of child you wish to pursue.
 Then you work to become approved, educated, and prepared for welcoming and parenting this new child.
 Praying Through Your Adoption shows families how to rely on God and their faith through the entire journey of creating and nurturing their forever family.

+What other life experiences shaped you to write this book?
 Wow, many life experiences influenced this book.
 Our infertility is probably the biggest since the longing and waiting for our son is a large portion of our story.
 But even getting laid-off right before our adoption, experiencing post-adoption depression, and dealing with special needs made me want to encourage others dealing with similar difficulties.

+What was the hardest part of writing your book?
 Retelling my experience with post-adoption depression was hard.
 After our difficult time becoming parents, I never imagined I’d feel overwhelmed, anxious, and depressed as a new mom.
 As much as I wanted to skip over that chapter in my life and in the book, I felt it was important to paint a realistic picture for prospective adoptive families.
 Thankfully, other adoptive families were willing to share their real-life joys and challenges in the book as well.

+What’s one of the most important things people need to know about adoption?
 One of my favorite quotes in the book is from the late Derek Loux, an adoptive father of and an advocate for orphans.
 He said,

 “My friends, adoption is redemption.
 It’s costly, exhausting, expensive, and outrageous.
 Buying back lives costs so much.
 When God set out to redeem us, it killed Him.
 And when He redeems us, we can’t even really appreciate or comprehend it.”